TriMet MAX Light Rail

 view from Bing.
 It shows a historic trolley sitting on the stub.

 The Double Tree hotel is across 11th Ave from the station, making it convenient if you don't have a car!

 Holladay street is one way going east here.
 Just after this, going

 eastward, the tracks cross 16th St and the UP.
 There is also a single

 Crossing the Union Pacific

-Just east of NE 13th Ave, the ROW crosses the UP tracks to run along I-84.
+Just east of NE 13th Ave, the ROW crosses the UP tracks and then runs between I-84 and the UP.

 If you take a ride on the MAX, you may be lucky enough to pass a UP freight running alongside you.